MarketAxess (MKTX)

 If debt levels are too high, there could be difficulties in meeting obligations, especially during economic downturns or periods of rising interest rates if the debt has variable-rate payments.

-It was good to see MarketAxess beat analysts’ EPS expectations this quarter on revenue that was slightly ahead of estimates.
-Overall, this print had some key positives.
-The stock traded up 2.5% to $169.92 immediately following the results.
+It was good to see MarketAxess beat analysts’ EPS expectations this quarter.
+On the other hand, its revenue slightly missed.
+Overall, this quarter could have been better.
+The stock remained flat at $162.82 immediately following the results.

-MarketAxess isn’t a terrible business, but it doesn’t pass our quality test.
-For starters, its revenue growth was uninspiring over the last five years.
+We cheer for all companies supporting the economy, but in the case of MarketAxess, we’ll be cheering from the sidelines.
+To kick things off, its revenue growth was uninspiring over the last five years.
 And while its stellar ROE suggests it has been a well-run company historically, the downside is its declining pre-tax profit margin shows the business has become less efficient.
-On top of that, its weak EPS growth over the last five years shows it’s failed to produce meaningful profits for shareholders.
+On top of that, its declining EPS over the last five years makes it a less attractive asset to the public markets.

-MarketAxess’s P/E ratio based on the next 12 months is 20.3x.
-This valuation tells us it’s a bit of a market darling with a lot of good news priced in - we think there are better opportunities elsewhere.
+MarketAxess’s P/E ratio based on the next 12 months is 19.9x.
+This valuation tells us it’s a bit of a market darling with a lot of good news priced in - we think other companies feature superior fundamentals at the moment.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.